-&lt;sup>17 Note that this approach shall be re-evaluated when an effective split of roles and responsibilities between the SA and the BRP will be introduced and, in particular, if the mechanism for the BRP perimeter correction evolves in the future.
+18 Note that this approach shall be re-evaluated when an effective split of roles and responsibilities between the SA and the BRP will be introduced and, in particular, if the mechanism for the BRP perimeter correction evolves in the future.

-- With a RD bid price of 100 €/MWh, this leads to a remuneration from Elia to the SA of the delivery point equal to 2000€. - The activation is not performed by the SA (RD energy missing = 20 MWh).
+With a RD bid price of 100 \in /MWh, this leads to a remuneration from Elia to the SA of the delivery point equal to 2000 \in .

+The activation is not performed by the SA (RD energy missing = 20 MWh).
 The perimeter of the BRP in charge of the access point (to which the technical facility related to this DP is connected) is anyway corrected with the RD energy requested i.e. a correction of -20 MWh is applied to its perimeter.
 Assuming the BRP was in balance before the RD activation, the non-compliant activation leads to an imbalance of -20 MWh in the BRP perimeter.

-- Two situations are distinguished: - 1.
-The imbalance price for this quarter-hour is larger than the RD bid price (e.g. 200 €/MWh) leading to an imbalance settlement for the BRP equal to -20 MWh x 200€/MWh = -4000€.
+- Two situations are distinguished: - The imbalance price for this quarter-hour is larger than the RD bid price (e.g. 200 €/MWh) leading to an imbalance settlement for the BRP equal to -20 MWh x 200€/MWh = -4000€.
 In this case, there is no risk of gaming as a non-compliant RD activation is not beneficial for the BRP and the SA.
-Only the base penalty applies: - 20 MWh x 25%x |RD bid price| = 500 € - 2.
-The imbalance price for this quarter-hour is lower than the RD bid price (e.g. -300 €/MWh) leading to an imbalance settlement for the BRP equal to -20 MWh x -300€ = 6000€.
-In this case, a non-compliant activation is beneficial for the BRP and the SA as the SA and BRP financial account is positive:
+Only the additional component applies (e.g. below with an incentive factor equal to 519%):